DiogoBasilio235/xUnitTesting/README.md

-# xUnitTesting
-Testing .Net Code with xUnit.net

-Project created for the Pluralsight Testing .Net Code with xUnit.net videos.
+# Testing .NET Code with xUnit.net 2: Getting Started

+Course files and exercises of Testing .NET Code with xUnit.net 2: Getting Started course by Jason Roberts